-To say Charlotte Neuville takes the cake where pastry art is concerned is a bit too easy, but it’s true.
-Just ask her A-list clients who include Anna Wintour, Oprah Winfrey, Mark Lee, the CEO of Barney’s New York, and President Obama.
-An internationally renowned fashion designer turned pastry chef, Charlotte makes divinely delicious cakes that are as stunning, sophisticated and intricate as the most prized pieces of Parisian couture.
-One look through her exceptional new coffee table book, Stylish Cakes: The Extraordinary Confections of The Fashion Chef, and you can see why these chic works of edible art could only have been created by someone with the eye, taste, and precision of a successful fashion designer.
-Knowing that her French heritage provided the foundation for her love of the pastry arts is the icing on the cake.
+To say Charlotte Neuville takes the cake where pastry art is concerned is a bit too easy, but it is true.
+Just ask her A-list clients, who include Anna Wintour, Oprah, and the CEOs of numerous luxury brands.
+An internationally renowned fashion-designer-turned-pastry-chef, Charlotte makes divinely delicious cakes that are as stunning, sophisticated, and intricate as the most prized pieces of Parisian couture.
+One look through her exceptional book, Stylish Cakes: The Extraordinary Confections of The Fashion Chef, and you can see why these chic works of edible art could only have been created by someone with the eye, taste, and precision of a successful fashion designer.
 Join us as we dish with Charlotte about everything from what Diana Vreeland taught her about life to her favorite buttermilk cake recipe.

 What are the similarities and differences between fashion design and cake design?

 I approach cake design in much the same way that I approached fashion design.
 I am very visual and get inspired by museums, theater, film, and fashion events.
 Even just walking on the street provides so much eye candy.
 The primary difference is that a fashion designer has to wait a year for the three-dimensional realization of a sketch to be in a customer’s hands and receive a reaction.
 One of the great joys of cake design is its immediacy and witnessing a customer’s delightful reaction.